• What is the cost of aging IT hardware in my business?

 What is the cost of aging IT hardware in my business?
 OK, so we all know that IT equipment costs money, and in a lot of cases, the IT hardware isn’t cheap when looking at the cost in isolation.
-However, there are many other things to consider, when thinking about replacing aging IT hardware in your business.
+However, there are many other things to consider when thinking about replacing aging IT hardware in your business.
 This article looks to look across the board at the impact of running old hardware in your business.
+The challenges associated with aging equipment include diminishing support, availability of replacement parts, and the frustration staff experience when using outdated technology.
 That impact can be on time, money or stress, but either way, it does have an impact.
 Read on to find out more about the cost of aging hardware to your business.

 Are your old end-user IT devices costing you, your staff and your customers time and money?

 You might not have thought about it in this context before, but organisations and their staff waste countless hours waiting for their IT equipment to start-up, even when there are no issues with it.
+Considering a hardware upgrade is crucial to avoid hidden costs and productivity losses associated with maintaining outdated hardware.
 When you start to consider the impact of older devices, the cost becomes clearer and much starker.
 On average, businesses waste around 20 days per year, per employee waiting for IT equipment to boot or perform the task they have asked it to complete.
 The average UK salary has now reached over £30,000 per year.
 If you break this down, on average the cost of this wasted time would work out to be over £2000 per employee per year.
-When you factor in that a standard PC or Laptop, inclusive of the relevant licensing and labour / installation costs, is likely to cost less than £1000, it really starts to make you think.
+When you factor in that a standard PC or Laptop, inclusive of the relevant licensing and labour/installation costs, is likely to cost less than £1000, it really starts to make you think.

 What is the cost of aging IT hardware in my business?